2022 eruption of Mauna Loa: Eruption ends

-On December 10, the Hawaiian Volcano Observatory lowered the volcano alert level from Warning to Watch, noting in a bulletin that lava and volcanic gas emissions were "greatly reduced" and that the eruption might soon come to an end.
-A December 12 update stated, "The Northeast Rift Zone eruption of Mauna Loa may still be active at the Fissure 3 vent but all 2022 lava flows appear to be inactive" and "Tremor (a signal associated with subsurface fluid movement) is no longer detectable".
+The Mauna Loa eruption ended on December 10, 2022, when the supply of lava to the fissure 3 vent cut off.
+By December 13, the Hawaiian Volcano Observatory had reduced the volcano alert level to Advisory, where it had been immediately prior to the eruption.

-Finally, on December 13, the Hawaiian Volcano Observatory declared that Mauna Loa was no longer erupting and reduced the volcano alert level to Advisory, where it had been immediately prior to the eruption.
-Lava traveled 16 miles from the eruption site, stopping 1.7 miles from Saddle Road.
-Scientists estimate that 200-250 million cubic meters of lava flowed from the volcano over the first 12 days of the eruption, a higher-than-normal amount, but they also noted that the 2022 eruption was on par with the duration of Mauna Loa's previous eruptions.
+Lava traveled 16 mi from the eruption site, stopping 1.7 mi from Saddle Road.
+Scientists estimate that 200–250 e6m3 of lava flowed from the volcano over the first 12 days of the eruption, a higher-than-normal amount, but they also noted that the 2022 eruption was on par with the duration of Mauna Loa's previous eruptions.
 The total volume of lava emitted was less than a quarter of that released during Kīlauea's 2018 eruption.

 Kīlauea's eruption ends

 The December 12 cessation of Mauna Loa's eruption occurred alongside a pause in Kīlauea's eruption, which had been ongoing at a low level since September 29, 2021, and which emitted more than 29 e9USgal of lava.
 Scientists said that the link between the simultaneous decreases in activity at the neighboring volcanos was "surprising and thought-provoking" but unclear, and might be a coincidence, though previous correlations in their behavior had been observed.
 Kīlauea resumed erupting on January 5, 2023.